Nuitka/Nuitka-website/doc/doc/roadmap.rst

 -  "Multidist" support (undecided)

-   Allow combinining multiple main programs into one, called "multidist".
+   Allow combining multiple main programs into one, called "multidist".
 These will work with a dispatcher that decides from the binary name what it is.
 There will be one big binary with the ability to run each program.